About

 Imagine.
 Initiate.
 Innovate.

-I believe it’ll help you make the most sense out of me if I start with my instant impulse that are flowing through me right now.
-Hmm… well as data visual storyteller being inspired by Scott Murray’s ‘Whatever Happened to Augmenting Human Intellect’ webcast should spur the moment, but a sweeter message comes from a corner of a book by Steven Pressfield called Do the Work: “Stay primitive.
+I believe it’ll help you make the most sense out of me if I start with the instant impulses that are flowing through me right now.
+Hmm… well, as a data visual storyteller, being inspired by Scott Murray’s ‘Whatever Happened to ‘Augmenting Human Intellect’ webcast should spur the moment, but a sweeter message comes from a corner of a book by Steven Pressfield called Do the Work: “Stay primitive.
 The creative act is primitive.”
 On that note, I’ll do my very best to control my old atavistic reflex.
 Otherwise, please pardon the mental picture of me breaking into a romvong trance as I unravel the story of my career.

 Data visually yours,